wvu-robotics/pollination-drive-base/README.md

 # WVU Robotics Bramblebee Gazebo Model

 This repository houses all packages for the Bramblebee Gazebo model.
-It relies on some Husky xacros to initialize.
-(DOCUMENT THEM)
+See `simulator-pollination` for the main repository to run pollination simulations.

 ### TODO
 - Should `bramblebee_gazebo/src/GazeboRosVelodyneLaser.cpp` be organized in